 AMP (Accelerated Mobile Pages) is a method to build fast websites, especially for mobile devices.
 Due to many technical restrictions, displaying ads is not as straightforward as on “normal” websites.
-On this page we cover the different ways to use and the limitations of ads managed with our Advanced Ads plugin on AMP pages.
+We cover the different ways to use and the limitations of ads managed with our Advanced Ads plugin on AMP pages on this page.

 Table of Contents

 The most popular solution to create AMP pages in WordPress is the AMP plugin by Automattic.
 It makes an AMP version of posts on a subdomain that ends with /amp/.

 We built our solution for ads on AMP pages on this “official” plugin.
 If you are using another solution and run into issues, then please let us know.